 Everyone deserves good health.
 We address crucial public health issues effecting New Yorkers, including food and nutrition, health insurance, maternal and child health, reproductive and sexual health, tobacco control, and HIV/AIDS.
 For over 60 years, Public Health Solutions (PHS) has improved health in New York City:

 - More than 230 community-based organizations and government agencies rely on PHS to direct funds to New Yorkers and communities most in need

-- Mothers helped by our home-visiting programs are more likely to finish school and find a job, their risk of delivering a low birthweight baby is reduced in half, and their children have a 67% reduction in behavioral and intellectual problems, and are 2.7 times more likely to participate in a gifted learning program
+- Mothers helped by our home-visiting programs are more likely to finish school and find a job and less likely to have a preterm birth or low birthweight baby.
+Their children have a 67% reduction in behavioral and intellectual problems, and are 2.7 times more likely to participate in a gifted learning program

 Our Stories of Impact

 Click on the portraits below to read real stories of impact on NYC health.